hreesteeyahn/COMP0124-Group-Project/README.md

 ### Files

-**cleanup.ipynb** - This notebook sets up the Cleanup simulation environment and the
+**cleanup.ipynb** - This notebook sets up the Cleanup simulation environment and the agents.

 ### System Requirements
 - **Python 3.8** or higher